 Among the other factors, the probability of drug development success has been shown consistently to depend on the development and use of biomarkers and associated technologies, resulting in increased efficacy, improved safety, and more personalized treatment.

 Dr. Corritori shared that as much as we would wish, there is no such a thing as ideal biomarker from a drug development perspective, however certain attributes of a biomarker are highly desired.
 For example, the biomarker should be part of the disease, either related to disease, burden, or disease spread and other characteristics like metastatic spread of tumors.
 Biomarkers should change in accordance with the clinical evolution, reflecting the status of disease, or the treatment, and be measured by a compounding laboratory assay that is robust, easily reproducible, and reliable.
 It should also be economically viable.
 It should be relatively inexpensive, and it should not add to the financial burden of the patient.

 There are different biomarker categories related to the context of their intended use.
 A brief summary of the major biomarker categories includes diagnostic, prognostic, predictive, pharmacodynamic/response, monitoring, susceptibility/risk, and safety.
 All of these biomarkers can be used in research and drug development.
-For an extensive chart showing examples of each, please register now and we will share the recording and presentation immediately.
+For an extensive chart showing examples of each, view the recorded webinar.

 Points to Consider for Successful Implementation of Biomarkers in Clinical Trials